Torbjørn Heggem: International career

 Heggem received his first call-up to the Norway national team on 1 October 2024.
 He made his debut for the Norway national team on 13 October 2024 in a UEFA Nations League game against Austria at the Raiffeisen Arena.
 He substituted David Møller Wolfe in the 79th minute, as Austria won 5–1.

+On 21 May 2026, Heggem was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.